How to calculate moving sum and moving average using Numpy Convolve?

 To calculate moving average you first need to create a denominator.
 You can do it thanks to list comprehension.

-See also How to extrapolate in Numpy
+See also How to use numpy logspace

 To calculate the moving mean just divide moving average by your denominator like that: